Advancing Equity and Racial Justice Through the Federal Government

 Fought for gender equity and LGBTQI+ rights

-- Took historic actions to advance LGBTQI+ equality, including expanding non-discrimination protections for LGBTQI+ people in housing, healthcare, education, and the criminal justice system, restoring open service for transgender service members in the military, and addressing the crisis of anti-transgender discrimination and fatal violence.
+- Took historic actions to advance LGBTQI+ equality, including signing the Respect for Marriage Act, expanding non-discrimination protections for LGBTQI+ people in housing, healthcare, education, and the criminal justice system, restoring open service for transgender service members in the military, and addressing the crisis of anti-transgender discrimination and fatal violence, taking on the discredited practice of so-called “conversion therapy”, and strengthening the federal government’s collection of data on LGBTQI+ communities and the barriers they face.

 Promoted education excellence and equality

-- Provided $130 billion to help schools safely reopen and stay open, address learning loss and support student mental health, with $122 billion in funds distributed according to states and districts Title I share, benefitting high-poverty communities.
-This funding is being used to help schools safely operate, implement high-quality summer learning and enrichment programs, hire nurses and counselors, support the vaccination of students and staff, and invest in other measures to take care of students.
+- Provided $130 billion to help schools safely reopen and stay open, address learning loss and support student mental health, with $122 billion in funds distributed according to states’ and districts’ Title I share, benefitting high-poverty communities.
+This funding is being used to help schools safely operate, and implement high-quality summer learning and enrichment programs, hire nurses and counselors, support the vaccination of students and staff, and invest in other measures to take care of students.

 - Implemented a first-of-its-kind maintenance of equity requirement to ensure that high-poverty school districts and schools are protected from funding cuts.

-- Delivered $5.8 billion in cumulative investment for HBCUs and increased the maximum value of Pell Grants by $400, helping 75% of students in Historically Black Colleges and Universities, Minority-Serving Institutions, and Tribal Colleges and Universities afford their education.
+- Delivered $5.8 billion in cumulative investment for Historically Black Colleges and Universities (HBCUs) and increased the maximum value of Pell Grants by $400, helping 75% of students in HBCUs, Minority-Serving Institutions, and Tribal Colleges and Universities afford their education.

 - Signed Executive Orders on advancing educational equity, excellence, and economic opportunity for Black, Hispanic, and Native students.